 For thirteenth century frescoes:

 Ss Quattro Coronati, Via Ss Quattro (Metro: Colosseo).
 First built in the 4th century, the church is dedicated to the Four Crowned Saints, thought to have been four martyrs who refused to worship Roman gods.
 After the Normans destroyed the church, it was rebuilt as a fortified monastery.
 In the thirteenth century, the Oratory of St. Sylvester was frescoed.
 To see the paintings ring the bell on your right just before entering the church and place a euro or two in the revolving hatch (once intended for babies who were to be left to the care of the convent) and the closed order of Augustine nuns who still occupy the convent will let you in.
 The frescoes depict the legend of Saint Sylvester, Pope during the reign of Constantine who is said to have converted the Emperor after curing him from leprosy.
 The submission of the Emperor to the Pope is a direct allusion to the troubled relations between the papacy and Holy Roman Emperor Frederick II in the 13th century.

 For Early Renaissance frescoes:

 Santa Maria sopra Minerva (Pantheon).
-Built over an ancient temple to Minerva, Santa Maria contains countless gems (including the remains of St Catherine of Siena, the tombs of two Medici popes, and a sculpture of the Risen Christ by Michelangelo).
-Our favourite though is the Carafa Chapel, in the right transept with late 15th century frescoes of breathtaking beauty by the fabulous Fra Filippo Lippi.
+Built over an ancient temple to Minerva, Santa Maria contains countless gems (including the remains of St. Catherine of Siena, the tombs of two Medici Popes, and a sculpture of the Risen Christ by Michelangelo).
+Our favorite though is the Carafa Chapel, in the right transept with late 15th century frescoes of breathtaking beauty by the fabulous Fra Filippo Lippi.